 Rather than ... (higher-potassium foods)

-Phosphorus is a mineral found in many foods.
-It works with calcium and vitamin D to keep bones healthy.
-Healthy kidneys keep the right balance of phosphorus in your body.
+Phosphorus is a mineral found in almost all foods.
+It works with calcium and vitamin D to keep your bones healthy.
+Healthy kidneys keep the right amount of phosphorus in your body.
 When your kidneys are not working well, phosphorus can build up in your blood.
 Too much phosphorus in your blood can lead to weak bones that break easily.